 To date £130,000 has been raised to cover legal costs relating to the Judicial Review into the Scottish Ministers decision to grant consent to the VE development.
-On Thursday 27th February Scottish Ministers appealed Lady Clarke of Calton’s decision of September 2013 to overturn consent, in front of a panel of three Judges in the Inner Court of Session led by Lord Gill.
-A judgement is expected within a few weeks.
+On Thursday 27th February 2014 Scottish Ministers appealed Lady Clarke of Calton’s decision of September 2013 to overturn consent, in front of a panel of three Judges in the Inner Court of Session led by Lord Gill.
+This Scottish Government court of session appeal was successful.
+Consequently Sustainable Shetland members have decided to maintain their opposition to the Viking Energy windfarm, and will take the appeal to the Supreme Court in London.
+We need the help and support of members, supporters and those who care about the environment and well being of Shetland to help us with this appeal.
+We need your money.
+Donate here.

 Scale: 103 turbines and up to 457MW capacity.